 Halloween in Hong Kong is here again, and you won’t want to be left out in the dark without a disguise!
-If you were wondering where to get a Halloween costume – whether it’s a cheap costume rental or your own fancy gear to buy – here are a dozen places to check out in the lead up to 31 October.
-(There’s a Squid Game-inspired tracksuit-and-mask combo with your name on it!)
+If you were wondering where to get Halloween costumes – whether it’s a cheap rental or your own fancy gear to buy – here’s our pick of costume shops in Hong Kong to check out in the lead up to 31 October.

 You really can’t avoid that wild bit of Hong Kong’s old granite stairway, whether it’s Halloween or not.
 Here, revellers on the skint side can find wigs for around $100, feather boas from $15, masquerade accessories and masks from $12, and a huge range of plastic animal masks at $50.
 Awesome.